tpl2go/tpl2go.github.io/_posts/2025-06-09-matched-filter-performance.md

 This note attempts to answer this question analytically and through simulations.

 # Problem Formulation: Hypothesis Testing
 We could formulate a cross correlation based signal detector as a sliding classifier.
-The classifier chooses between two possible hypotheses at every sample instance:
+At every sample instance, the classifier chooses between two possible hypotheses :

 $$
 \begin{aligned}